 Historian.
 Author.
 Professor.
 Speaker.

 Dr. Adam H. Domby is an award-winning historian of the Civil War, Reconstruction, and the American South.
-He is an Assistant Professor at the College of Charleston, he will be moving in August 2021 to Auburn University to become an Associate Professor of History there.
+After six years as an Assistant Professor at the College of Charleston, he will be moving in August 2021 to Auburn University to become an Associate Professor of History there.

-His forthcoming book, The False Cause: Fraud, Fabrication, and White Supremacy in Confederate Memory, can now be pre-ordered.
+His book, The False Cause: Fraud, Fabrication, and White Supremacy in Confederate Memory, can be ordered from your favorite book seller.
 In addition to Civil War memory, lies, and white supremacy, Dr. Domby has written about prisoners of war, guerrilla warfare, Reconstruction, divided communities, and public history.

 February 11, 2020